lsst-dm/dm_dev_guide/stack/layout-of-doc-directory.rst

 Package documentation directory
 ===============================

+This directory is only present for packages that **do not** have :ref:`module documentation directories <docdir-module-doc-directories>`.
-The package documentation directory provides a place to document the EUPS package itself.
+In such cases, the package documentation directory provides a place to document the EUPS package itself.
 The :file:`index.rst` file in this directory (see :doc:`package-homepage-topic-type`) provides links to the package’s GitHub repo and Jira component, for example.

 The package documentation directory is a subdirectory of :file:`doc/` that is named after the EUPS package itself.
-For the package called ``example``, this directory is :file:`doc/example`.
+For the package called ``example_dataonly``, this directory is :file:`doc/example_dataonly`.
 This directory corresponds to the :ref:`package field <docdir-manifest-yaml-package>` in the :ref:`doc/manifest.yaml file <docdir-manifest-yaml>`.

+For a full example, see the `example_dataonly`_ example of the stack\_package template.

-This directory is only present for packages that do not have :ref:`module documentation directories <docdir-module-doc-directories>`.
+**Remember, most packages will not have a package documentation directory.**

 .. _docdir-static-directory: